PratyushTalreja/Image-Statistics/README.md

 2. Variance: σ^2= Σn.f(n)([n-μ]^2)/ (M.N)
 3. Skewness: [Σf(n)([n-μ]^3)]/[(M.N – 1)*(σ^3)]
 4. Kurtosis: {[Σf(n)([n-μ]^4)]/[(M.N – 1)*(σ^4)]} - 3
-5. Mode is the value of the pixel/s which occurs for the maximum times.
+5. Mode is the value of the pixel/s which occurs for the maximum times
 6. Median: First arrange the frequencies in ascending order.
-If the number of elements are odd then the middle element is the median
+If the number of elements are odd then the middle element is the median and if the number of elements are even then average of 2 middle elements is the median